ArtooTrills/Onboarding/Basics/2-Javascript/README.md

 ### Notes
 * All data is to be created programmatically
 * Don't use any external libraries in the initial phase
-* Make use of Object Oriented style of Programming - [Introduction to Object-Oriented JavaScript - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript)
+* Make use of OOP style - [Introduction to Object-Oriented JavaScript - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript)
 * Write the code in Sublime Text
-* Run this in the Chrome Console
+* Run this in the Chrome Browser Console
-* Make this is a simple node project which can be run from the command line - save output in a file
+* Make this is a simple Node.js project which can be run from the command line
+* Save the data and output in different files